jab/bidict/docs/learning-from-bidict.rst

-See the :ref:`Thanks <thanks:Projects>` page for some of the fantastic tools for software verification, performance, code quality, etc. that bidict has provided an excuse to play with and learn.
+See the :ref:`Thanks <thanks:Projects>` page for some of the fantastic tools for software verification, performance, code quality, etc. that bidict has provided a great opportunity to learn and use.